mdwajid095/wowsome/README.md

 ## kafka

-Adding all most used and important command for `confluent kafka`.
+Adding all most used and important command for `confluent kafka` and other important `documentation`.

 ## k8s